1980 Stanley Cup Final

 The 1980 Stanley Cup Final was the championship series of the National Hockey League's (NHL) 1979–80 season, and the culmination of the 1980 Stanley Cup playoffs.
-It was contested by the New York Islanders in their first-ever Finals appearance and the Philadelphia Flyers, in their fourth Finals appearance, and first since 1976.
+It was contested by the New York Islanders in their first-ever Final appearance and the Philadelphia Flyers, in their fourth Final appearance, and first since 1976.
 The Islanders would win the best-of-seven series, four games to two, to win their first Stanley Cup championship and the third for a post-1967 expansion team after Philadelphia's Cup wins in 1974 and 1975.

-Paths to the Finals
+Paths to the Final

 New York defeated the Los Angeles Kings 3–1, the Boston Bruins 4–1 and the Buffalo Sabres 4–2 to advance to the Final.

 Philadelphia defeated the Edmonton Oilers 3–0, the New York Rangers 4–1 and the Minnesota North Stars 4–1 to make it to the Final.
+The Flyers were one of the four Philadelphia professional sports teams to play for their respective sports' championships in the 1980 season.
+The 76ers would lose to the Los Angeles Lakers in the 1980 NBA Finals, the Phillies would then beat the Kansas City Royals in the World Series, and the Eagles later lost Super Bowl XV to the Oakland Raiders in January 1981.

 Game summaries

+Game one

+In game one, Denis Potvin scored twice, including the game-winning goal in overtime, which was the first power-play overtime goal in Stanley Cup Final history.